Tragedy is repeated

 The laws of this universe of human beings involves a type of soul-body dualism with human souls reincarnating into new human bodies, and there even exists beings with immortal flesh, giving them status as "gods" within our four-dimensional universe.
 What allows for this longevity or immortality is left unexplained, but is related to two other mysterious substance elements known as "Animus" and "Anima" that can merge with both human beings and machines to enhance their powers and abilities, either through advanced scientific engineering or generational mutations (evolution).

-Another important feature of this universe is a mysterious object given the name "Zohar" that appears to have existed since the birth of the universe and has the capacity to link to the higher dimension when made into a super engine using a mysterious technology of unknown origin.
+Another important feature of this universe is a mysterious object given the name "Zohar" that appears to have existed since the birth of the universe and has the capacity to open up a link to the higher dimension when made into a super engine using a mysterious technology of unknown origin.
 By itself this engine has the ability to alter phenomena (or events) to a certain degree by user request similar to praying or calling "upon God" to grant the desired phenomenon into actuality.
 This fusion of spiritual concepts and advanced machines finally culminates in the creation known as "Deus" (originally "Yahweh") that serves as the core of the plot and brings all of these various devices together.

 The Deus system is regarded either as God or as an advanced sentient interstellar weapon, depending on the point of view of various characters in the story, since the system creates the Animus-fused human beings on the particular planet that serves as the stage of Episode II-V. Yet the circumstances of Deus' creation and what its real aim is remains intentionally unclear in the game, clearly setting up more twists and complications to be explored in Episode I and VI.
 But all of the various supernatural aspects are somehow tied to it; from its use of human souls as interface weapons (called "Angels"), to the immortal organic elements that makes up human beings with incredible abilities, and even the higher dimensional wave-being that is captured to be used as its primary source of energy along with the Zohar engine.
 As such, Deus cannot simply be dismissed as a mere advanced weapon system.
 Its activation or resurrection is even dependent on something akin to occult powers, using a key or ignition device that simulates symbols used in occult ritual magic.